DigitalPhonetics/IMS-Toucan/README.md

 machine, have a look at [the official PyTorch website](https://pytorch.org/) for the install-command that enables GPU support.

-#### espeak-ng
+#### \[optional] eSpeak-NG

-And finally you need to have espeak-ng installed on your system, because it is used as backend for the phonemizer.
-If you replace the phonemizer, you don't need it.
+eSpeak-NG is an optional requirement, that handles lots of special cases in many languages, so it's good to have.
 On most Linux environments it will be installed already, and if it is not, and you have the sufficient rights, you can install it by simply running

 ```
 apt-get install espeak-ng